punkrocker178/notes-vault/Angular/Basic concepts.md

 	disabled = input.required(false);
 }
 ```
-### Model input (developer preview)
+### Model input
 [Model inputs • Angular](https://v18.angular.dev/guide/signals/model)
-**Model inputs** are a special type of input that enable a component to write new values back to another component.
+**Model inputs** are a special type of input that enable a component to write new values back to parent component.
 ```Typescript
 export class CustomCheckbox {
 	// This is a model input.